cristachiangco/multiplatform-medical-appointment-system/wp-content/plugins/betterdocs/README.txt

 If you like this docs plugin, then consider checking out our other projects:

-🔝 **[Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/)**: Most popular Elementor extensions with 1 Million+ active users in the WordPress repository
+[Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 1 Million+ active users in the WordPress repository.

-☁ **[Templately](https://wordpress.org/plugins/templately/)**: Ultimate Template clouds with 2000+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team

-🔔 **[NotificationX](https://wordpress.org/plugins/notificationx/)** – Best Social Proof & FOMO Marketing Solution to boost conversions & designing stunning WordPress notification bars in Elementor
+[NotificationX](https://wordpress.org/plugins/notificationx/) – Best Social Proof & FOMO Marketing Solution
+[SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/) – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar.

-📄 **[EmbedPress](https://wordpress.org/plugins/embedpress/)**: EmbedPress lets you embed videos, images, audio, maps, upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click.
+[EmbedPress](https://wordpress.org/plugins/embedpress/)- Embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.

-⏰ **[SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/)**  – Complete solution for managing WordPress content scheduling through an editorial calendar & Social Share

-⭐ **[ReviewX](https://wordpress.org/plugins/reviewx/)**  – Advanced multi criteria Rating & Reviews for WooCommerce that is seamlessly compatible with Elementor

-🔗 **[BetterLinks](https://wordpress.org/plugins/betterlinks/)**: Latest best WordPress link management plugin for link shortening, tracking & analyzing.

-⚡ **[Flexia](https://wordpress.org/themes/flexia/)**: Most lightweight, customizable & multi purpose theme for WordPress.

-🛑 **[Disable Comments](https://wordpress.org/plugins/disable-comments/)** – Instantly allow or disallow comments from any post type in WordPress and gain complete control over your full website.
-Used by 1M+ users!

-🔎 **[easy.jobs](https://wordpress.org/plugins/easyjobs/)** -  Smart and easy recruitment and talent sourcing solution for hiring remotely with AI-powered screening system, question sets, remote interviews, and designing branded career pages with Elementor.
+[Templately](https://wordpress.org/plugins/templately/) Ultimate Template clouds with 1800+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team.

 Visit [WPDeveloper](https://wpdeveloper.com) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.com/blog)!